tinymce/tinymce-docs/_includes/integrations/vue-quick-start.md

 The [Official {{site.productname}} Vue.js component](https://github.com/tinymce/tinymce-vue) integrates {{site.productname}} into Vue.js projects.
 This procedure creates a [basic Vue.js application](https://cli.vuejs.org/guide/creating-a-project.html#vue-create) containing a {{site.productname}} editor based on our [Basic example]({{site.baseurl}}/demo/basic-example/).

+Version 4 of the `tinymce-vue` package supports Vue.js 3.x, but does not support Vue.js 2.x.
+For Vue.js 2.x applications, use `tinymce-vue` version 3.

 For examples of the {{site.productname}} integration, visit [the tinymce-vue storybook](https://tinymce.github.io/tinymce-vue/).

 ### Prerequisites